groggy7/js-library/README.md

-## The Odin Project Project Library.
+## The Odin Project: Library Project.

 This project is written in HTML5, CSS and Javascript.